 Innovation is a process of using new knowledge, technology and producing new or better products (Anderson, A and Li, 2014).
-Innovation can bring new perspectives and ideas to organizations by helping organizations gain competitive advantage, improving organizational performance and organizational development (Rosenbusch et al., 2011).
-Organizations in the tourism business need to aim at service innovation in tourism including tourist desires. resource availability and organizational competence, and the adoption of technology that enables tourism innovation and effective service delivery (Bodolica et al., 2020).
+Innovation can bring new perspectives and organizations to by helping organizations gain competitive advantage, improving organizational performance and organizational facilitating development (Rosenbusch et al., 2011).
+Organizations in the tourism business need to aim at service innovation in tourism including tourist desires, resource availability and organizational competence, and the adoption of technology that enables tourism innovation and effective service delivery (Bodolica et al., 2020).
 Organizations also need to adapt the way they view the risks and benefits of innovation initiatives (Marshall et al., 2021).
-Thus, organizations that are able to innovate will be able to maintain their competitive advantage and performance (Argote & Ingram, 2000; Mahmoud M. Migdadi, 2021).
+Thus, organizations that are able to innovate will be able to maintain their competitive advantage and performance (Argote & Ingram.
+2000: Mahmoud M. Migdadi, 2021).

 One innovation that must be considered to increase competitiveness and organizational survival is exploitative innovation (Su et al., 2022).
-This research focuses exploitative innovation, considering that exploratory innovation tends to respond to changing customer needs and generate long-term profits and is risky and incurs a lot of costs (tends to be very expensive to implement) (Schamberger et al., 2013).
+This research focuses on exploitative innovation, considering that exploratory innovation tends to respond to changing customer needs and generate long-term profits and is risky and incurs a lot of costs (tends to be very expensive to implement)

+(Schamberger et al., 2013).
 Meanwhile, exploitative innovation tends to generate long-term profits that can be reinvested in exploration activities (Schamberger et al., 2013).
 Exploitative innovation can also increase the short-term efficiency of the organization and improve organizational performance through increasing organizational income (Gong et al., 2021).

 Exploitative innovations can be influenced by absorptive capacity (Chang et al., 2019).
-Absorptive capacity is defined as the ability of an organization to acquire external knowledge, assimilate it and exploit it (Pinheiro et al., 2022).
+Absorptive capacity is defined as the ability of organization acquire to external knowledge, assimilate it and exploit it (Pinheiro et al., 2022).
+This ability enables organizations to identify valuable external information and effectively integrate it into processes. which fosters development of exploitative innovations focused on refining and improving current products, services, or operations.
 Absorptive capacity represents the background structure that enables an organization to exploit and explore acquired, transformed, and newly created knowledge.
 Absorptive capacity is the relationship between an organization's internal ability to develop new products and improve existing ones on the one hand and its external base of information and opportunities on the other (Song, 2015).
-Absorptive capacity plays a fundamental role in the development of an organization's innovative capabilities and
+Absorptive capacity plays a fundamental role in the development of an organization's innovative capabilities and performance (Ali et al., 2016a; Camisón & Villar-López, 2014; Cepeda-Carrion et al., 2012).